New Energy Meter From Martinson Machine Shows How Much Money You Spend in Real-Time

-)-- How about being able to monitor electricity consumption?
-And knowing that “we can reduce the cost of power outages by over 75 percent and save America over $150 billion” (source: Electric Power Research Institute).
+How about being able to monitor electricity consumption?
+And knowing that “we can reduce the cost of power outages by over 75 percent and save America over $150 billion” (Electric Power Research Institute).
+Energy consumers usually never check their energy meter.
+Therefore, they may be wasting energy by thousands per year.
+Nevertheless, this is over because of a new energy meter that keep track of energy consumption thus making it accessible and easy to understand as never before.

 This is the proposal of the energy meter (Martinson Smart Meter) developed by the company Martinson Machine, by the engineer Rodrigo Henrique Martinson Santos.
 “What makes us stand out is our display, which translates technical information into data that can easily be understood by the consumer,” says Rodrigo Martinson.
 “Having access to data remotely has been an advancement in recent years, replacing those conventional meters that were known by 'electricity meter.'
 Our innovation is being able to read electricity data in a way that anyone can understand their consumption in monetary representation," he added.